 FMO makes no essential technical assistance available.

-Investments in associates are initially recorded at cost and the carrying amount is increased or decreased after the date of acquisition to recognize FMO’s share of the investee’s results or other results directly recorded in the equity of associates
+Investments in associates are initially recorded at cost and the carrying amount is increased or decreased after the date of acquisition to recognize FMO’s share of the investee’s profit or loss.
+Distributions received from the investee reduce the carrying amount of the investment.

 Impairment of investments in associates